mlesnoff/Jchemo.jl/README.md

 pnames(mod.fm)
 ```

-Once the model is fitted, the transformed data are given by:
+Once the model is fitted, the transformed (i.e. preprocessed) data are given by:

 ```julia
 Xptrain = transf(mod, Xtrain)
 Xptest = transf(mod, Xtest)
 ```

-Several preprocessing can be applied sequentially (chain) to the data.
-See the **Pipelines section** thereafter for an example.
+Several preprocessing can be applied sequentially to the data: see the **Pipelines section** thereafter for an example.

 #### **Example of a PCA**